GracaGikanga/drip-district/README.md

 - Connect to a backend for real orders
 - Improve responsiveness on mobile devices
 - Add user authentication (login/signup)
-- Add social media handles to connect with users more
+- Add social media handles to connect with users
+- Add functionality to size buttons